projects-leocan/redux_demo_rn/README.md

 Step 5 — Adding Redux to the Screens

+# Screen
+- Screen contains three buttons,
+1. Increase Count
+2. Decrease Count
+3. Multiply Count

+on, these buttons click we can call the actions which are define in src/Actions/CounterActions.js file.

 # Note
 # What is store?
 The Redux store brings together the state, actions, and reducers that make up your app.